sql-machine-learning/elasticdl/doc/pserver.md

 The second choice is faster, but might loss some accuracy.
 Besides, we could also add a read-write-lock to avoid race condition in multi-threading circumstance.

-**Question 3** async and sync update
+**Question 3** async-SGD and sync-SGD

-In async mode, optimizer will get gradient from the queue immediately.
+There are two ways to support async-SGD:

+- Calling `apply_gradient` inside `push_gradient` gRPC service.
+The gradients will not be put into the queue.
+- Putting gradients into the queue, and optimizer gets gradients from the queue immediately to `apply_gradient`.

+In the first way, there may be several gRPC threads running in parallel.
+This will introduce race condition on parameter updating, some gradients may be overwrited.

+The second way ensure each gradient could be applied, and decoupling these two procedures, `push_gradient` of worker and `apply_gradient` of optimizer.
+But the second way introduces more staleness in updating model, and may influence the final training accuracy.

+We may consider the second way later.

-In sync mode, optimizer needs to wait for a certain number of gradients, and then get the gradient after addition.
+In sync-SGD, optimizer needs to wait for a certain number of gradients, and then get the gradient after addition.

 We could implement a customized queue structure to support such logic efficiently.

-### Evaluation

-After some steps training, master will start to do evaluation.
-It will send evaluation tasks to workers.
-We allow some in-consistency, some workers do evaluation, some workers do training, and pservers still update the model.

-The evaluation metrics will be calculated at the master.

-### Checkpoint
+### Optimizer

-we will save checkpoint periodially to a distributed file system during training.
-And we will also want to evaluate the checkpoint with validate dataset.

-There are two candidate ways:

-- Master sends sync signal to all workers and pservers, and training job is stopped.
-Evaluation job will be started.
-After evaluation, pservers will save checkpoint respectively.
-And after checkpoint is saved, the training job will be started again.

-- Master send signal to all pservers, and tell pservers to save checkpoint.
-Then, master launch another evaluation worker pods and pserver pods to do evaluation job.
-The evaluation pserver pod will load the latest checkpoint.
-The training job will be still runing at the same time.
+Optimizer gets a gradient from the gradient queue, and query to get the corresponding parameter from KVStore.
+Then it will apply the gradient to the parameter.
+It has a `tf.keras.optimizer` instance inside.

+Many `tf.keras.optimizer` subclasses, such as `Adam` and `Adagrad` allocate and manage additional variables associated with the variables to train.
+These are called `Slots`.
+Slots have names and you can ask the optimizer for the names of the slots that it uses.
+Once you have a slot name you can ask the optimizer for the variable it created to hold the slot value.

+Embedding table slots are stored at KVStore, and other common parameter slots are stored and managed by `tf.keras.optimizer`.

+The embedding table slot is also a embedding table data structure.
+For example, a embedding table parameter with name `embedding_layer0`, we will create a corresponding `embedding_layer0-momentum` EmbeddingTable object in `KVStore.embedding_table_db`.

 ## Replica of PServer